 HOW TO TAKE CARE OF YOUR GUMS WITH BRACES?

 It's just as important to have healthy gums as it is to have healthy teeth.
 Gum disease is extremely frequent.
-Furthermore, it has the potential to cause a slew of issues with your oral health.
+Furthermore, it has the potential to cause a slew of issues with your oral care.
 Fortunately, it all boils down to employing sound, fundamental methods.
 Brush your teeth at least twice a day.
 Make sure you don't miss any spots while brushing.
 It's also a good idea to go under the braces.
 This effort will aid in the health of your gums.